kevin-bernardi/CudaGrid3D/README.md

 >
 > The warning threshold must be lower than the occupied threshold.

+> Frontier cells are not compared to any threshold.

+The image has the same size as the 2D grid and the cell with coordinates (x1, y1) is represented by the image pixel with the same coordinates (x1, y1).
+The first cell in the 2D grid corresponds to the first pixel in the occupancy map image.

+The algorithm scans the 2D grid and paints the pixels of the occupancy map in the following way:
-- If `grid2DCellValue <= freeThreshold` the cell is marked as free;
+- If `grid2DCellValue <= freeThreshold` the pixel image is painted green (free cell);
-- if `grid2DCellValue > freeThreshold` and `grid2DCellValue < warningThreshold` the cell is marked as unknow;
+- if `grid2DCellValue > freeThreshold` and `grid2DCellValue < warningThreshold` the pixel image is painted grey (unknown cell);
-- if `grid2DCellValue >= warningThreshold` and `grid2DCellValue < occupiedThreshold` the cell is marked as "maybe occupied";
+- if `grid2DCellValue >= warningThreshold` and `grid2DCellValue < occupiedThreshold` the pixel image is painted as orange (maybe occupied cell);
-- if `grid2DCellValue >= occupiedThreshold` the cell is marked as occupied;
+- if `grid2DCellValue >= occupiedThreshold` the pixel image is painted red (occupied cell);
+- if the grid2DCell is a frontier cell then the pixel image is painted blue (frontier cell).

-The function then return the image as a OpenCV `cv::Mat` object that can be displayed using for example the `cv::imshow`.
+The function then return the image as a OpenCV `cv::Mat` object that can be displayed using for example the `cv::imshow` function (OpenCV).

 The function can also prints a small circle in the occupancy map showing the robot position at the moment of the last grid update.
 To enable this feature just pass the robot position (CudaGrid3D::CudaTransform3D object) as the last argument of the `getGrid2D` function call.